...I woke up each morning groggy wishing so strongly that I was dead ...

 I've received many positive comments of the stories on this website.
 People get the impression that I'm this outgoing, adventurous "go-getter" person who has his life altogether.
 That the circumstances in my life are wonderful and rosy.
 Let's be real.
 This is website isn't about bragging about doing great deeds or achieving great accomplishments.
 This is more about the essence of life.
 This is about the question that people will face in their darkest hours when they wish they were dead.

-I met my partner, my wife, Virginia over 10 years ago.
+I met my partner, my wife, over 10 years ago.
 We started out as close friends and soon became best friends, and we grew ever closer.
 Then around 1995 things started to fall apart in our lives.
-Virginia suffered some knee injuries and over the months seemed to get slowly worse.
+She suffered some knee injuries and over the months seemed to get slowly worse.
 We started seeing different doctors and physical therapists, with limited success.
 As we went from one doctor to another we found many different opinions ranging from nothing be wrong, to actual test results showing something wrong.
 Some doctors said that our prior doctor's were wrong.
 And then yet even more doctors disagreed with those doctors.
 We'd read articles about some expert doctor achieving "miraculous results", or we'd listen to a highly renowned physical therapist talking on the radio, or we'd get recommendations from friends and families.
 We saw them all!
 We went out of our way to do what it took to see the best of the best.
 Forget about 2nd, 3rd or 4th opinions.
 The harder we tried the more frustrated we got.
-As we tried newer things based upon newer theories on what was causing Virginia's physical suffering, we'd get very short term results followed by even greater pain and discomfort.
+As we tried newer things based upon newer theories on what was causing her physical suffering, we'd get very short term results followed by even greater pain and discomfort.

 We eventually stopped seeing Western medical practitioners and moved into Alternative medicine.
 Initially, we got good results.
 But in the end we started to encounter much of the same frustration.
-Virginia's condition grew worse as she could barely walk from the bed to the bathroom.
+My Spouse's condition grew worse as she could barely walk from the bed to the bathroom.
 She grew into deep depression and my spirits followed downward.
 We saw the best of the best.
 And we'd even get referrals from the best of the best to others practitioners.
 One of the big things to keep in mind in with Alternative medicine is that usually there is little to no medical insurance coverage.
 We visited people with no degrees who were well known as "healers" They had long waiting lists of people willing to travel great distances and willing to pay a lot of money to get well.
 When we heard about the best of the best in "healers" we did what we had to do to see them.
 I'd say that in our heyday of trying to get help we were spending an average of $100 a day in out of pocket medical expense.
 We made a full-time job out of researching "healers," scheduling appoints and driving to different locations.

 If $100 a day in medical expenses sounds like a lot to you, it is!
 It was total insanity, it was total desperation.
 I had a modest middle-class salary capable of supporting two people in an average sized apartment with maybe $200 a month to put away in savings.
 We tightened our belts and put ourselves on a very strict budget of spending on absolute necessities.
 However, at $100 a day in medical expenses, our savings quickly evaporated.
 But I had some small mutual fund investments and stock options.
 One by one I sold them all.
 And then when they were gone.
 I started borrowing against my 401K-retirement account.
 And then when I maxed-out on my loans, I took out personal loans.
 I then started applying for more credit cards, taking advantage of introductory special offer interest rates and floating balances from one card to another.